-This program operates primarily out of the Youth Centre where kids can hang out play a game of pool, lift weights or just chat.
+This program operates primarily out of the Youth Centre where kids can hang out play a game, use rollerblades or just chat.
 The Youth Coordinator schedules a workshop night every month where a specific health topic is discussed.
-Other fun activities go on regularly, including youth fund raisers, movie nights, special events and guest speakers.
+Other fun activities go on regularly, including youth fund raisers, basketball practice, special events and guest speakers.

 Staff Hours of Operation:

 Jennifer Howard- Monday - Friday 8:30 AM - 4:00 PM